thidayah/thidayah.github.io/README.md

 # 👋 Hi, I'm Taufik Hidayah

-My main focus right now is as a Frontend Web and Mobile Developer.
+My main focus right now is as a **Frontend Web** and **Mobile Developer**.
 With more than 5 years of experience building web and mobile applications, I am used to creating fast, responsive, user-friendly, comfortable to use, and performance-efficient.

 ## 🌐 Live Portfolio
 👉 [Jump!!](https://thidayah.github.io)